mattwaite/sportsdatabook/_book/16-stepcharts.md

 ![](16-stepcharts_files/figure-epub3/unnamed-chunk-6-1.png)<!-- -->

-From this, we can see two teams in the Big Ten have negative point differentials on the season -- Illinois and Rutgers.
+From this, we can see two teams in the Big Ten had negative point differentials last season -- Illinois and Rutgers.

 Let's look at those top teams plus Nebraska.